Well... Here we are.

 Past that, I am focused on working towards being the best possible version of myself by applying a pragmatic principle of always looking for the best and most practical option in any given situation.
 Should you like reading about programming, computers, or even video games, feel free to stick around, I'll try my best to write as often as possible.

-I welcome shared opinions on any article I write, and you can reach me over email or Mastodon.
+I welcome shared opinions on any article I write, and you can reach me over email, Matrix or Mastodon.

 This is technically a new domain, and if you click that post, it goes into what happened with the last domain and how we ended up here.